nodejs/modules/doc/unflagging-announcement.md

 ## Enabling

-Node.js will treat the following as ES modules when passed to `node` as the initial input, or when referenced by `import` statements within ES module code:
+Node.js will treat the following as ES modules when passed to `node` as the initial input, or when referenced by `import`:

 * Files ending in `.mjs`.